rodan123/piblock/README.md

 8) Added softlink of 800notes.txt to 800notes.html, so that the last matched caller's internet data can easily be viewed locally.
 I installed lynx on the raspberrypi3 to view the file over a SSH connection.

+07/07/16

+9) Added fork of the jcblock_log_to_MySQL project by Thomas Miller (https://github.com/tomjavamiller/jcblock_log_to_MySQL) to the dbpiblock directory.